 Why Vancouver is letting go of green lawns

+Vancouver is well known for its rainy climate but parched lawns are a common sight in its sprawling suburbs and city parks at this time of year.
+New restrictions on watering began early this summer and most residents are happy to comply.

 The grass in front of Sky Morfopoulos' home in East Vancouver is barely grass at all.
-Although the strands are brown and parched, tiny sprinkles of weeds and clovers blend in with the decaying grass and present an illusion of a semi-green lawn.
+Although the strands are brown and parched, tiny sprinkles of weeds and clovers blend in with the fading grass and present an illusion of a semi-green lawn.

 The lack of maintenance is deliberate and not negligence.